Vansh2905/iNotebook/README.md

 - 🖥️ Responsive UI with React + TailwindCSS
 - 🌐 Protected routes for logged-in users
 - ⚡ REST API with Express.js backend
+- ✨ AI Summary features helps to understand your notes faster

 ---